-Examples of inappropriate clothing include: Strapless tops, halter tops, swimming attire, pajama clothing, tops that expose midriff skin, backless shirts, tube tops, spaghetti strap tops, off the shoulder tops, crop tops, and sleeveless undershirts.
+Examples of inappropriate clothing include: Strapless tops, halter tops, swimming attire, pajama clothing, tops that expose midriff skin above the belly button, backless shirts, tube tops, spaghetti strap tops, off the shoulder tops, crop tops, and sleeveless undershirts.
 Undergarments must be covered at all times.
 Consequences: The clothing item may be exchanged for an appropriate top or bottom or the student's parent may be called to bring in appropriate clothing.
-Penalties will progress from Warnings to Detention and then Administration decides appropriate consequence, Gang-related symbols may result in suspension on the first event.
+Penalties will progress from Warnings to Detention and then Administration decides appropriate consequences, Gang-related symbols may result in suspension on the first event.

-EIGHTH GRADE PARTY
+8th GRADE PARTY